basecamp/bc3-api/sections/account.md

 Grant account administratorship
 -------------------------------

-* `POST /account/people/2/administratorship.json` will make the person with the given ID an account administrator.
+* `POST /account/people/2/administratorship.json` will make the person with ID `2` an account administrator.
+To promote a different person, replace `2` in the URL path with that person's ID.
 Only account administrators can use this endpoint.
 Clients cannot be made administrators.

-**Required parameters**:

-* `person_id` - the ID of the person to promote.
-The person must belong to the current account.

 Returns `200 OK` with the updated [person][person] JSON representation.
 On success, the response will have `"admin": true`.